All Products

 Note

 Supported instance types are in invitational preview.
-To use them, please submit a ticket to request access.
+To use them, submit a ticket.

-• VPC traffic encryption is disabled by default for ECS instances.
-You can enable/disable it when creating an instance or after the instance is created.
+• VPC traffic encryption is disabled by default.
+You can enable or disable it when creating or after creating an instance.

 • Instance type changes may affect VPC traffic encryption support.
-Please confirm before making changes.
+Confirm compatibility before making changes.

 Encryption scope

-• Currently only supports encryption between ECS instances within the same VPC or between instances in different VPCs in the same region connected through VPC peering connections.
+• Supports encryption between ECS instances within the same VPC or across VPCs in the same region connected through VPC peering connection.

-• Traffic is encrypted only when both instances support and have encryption enabled (for example, if one instance uses an unsupported instance type or has encryption disabled, the traffic between them will not be encrypted).
+• Traffic is encrypted only when both instances support and have enabled encryption.
+If either instance uses an unsupported instance type or has encryption disabled, traffic between them is not encrypted.

-• Cross-region encryption is not currently supported.
-Encryption for communication with other cloud products such as Server Load Balancer (SLB) and NAT Gateway is also not supported.
+• Cross-region encryption is not supported.
+Encryption for traffic with other cloud products such as Server Load Balancer (SLB) and NAT Gateway is also not supported.

 Enable or disable VPC traffic encryption